Tonyfu09/2023-24_OSWE_Note/README.md

 - Document Type Definitions (DTDs), defines the structure and the legal elements and attributes of an XML document.
 Three types of XML entities in Internal entities, External entities and Parameter entities.

+- Search that if the application accept to receive the XML parsing in some of field.
+-

-Detaile Sample and explaination [w3s XML DTD](https://www.w3schools.com/xml/xml_dtd.asp)
+Detailed Sample and explaination [w3s XML DTD](https://www.w3schools.com/xml/xml_dtd.asp)

 ## Server Side Request Forgery (SSRF)